Metpally

 Metpally is a town and Revenue Division and third largest town in Jagtial district of the Indian state of Telangana.
-It is located 222 km away from state capital Hyderabad, 67 km from Nizamabad, 80 km from Karimnagar and 33 km far away from District Headquarter Jagtial.
-It have great history many Dynasties ruled including Sathavahana's and Kakatiya's.
+It is located 222 km from the state capital Hyderabad, 67 km from Nizamabad, 80 km from Karimnagar and 33 km from district headquarters Jagtial.
+Many dynasties ruled including Sathavahanas and Kakatiyas.
 The Kakatiyas built a temple named Chennakesava.

 Government and politics

 Metpally is in the Jagtial district.
 Metpally Municipality was constituted in 2005 and is classified as a third-grade municipality with 24 election wards.
 Metpally was once a thaluk and constituency for several years.

 Economy

 The main occupation of the people surrounding this town is agriculture.
-A variety of crops are grown, including MAIZE, turmeric, Paddy, soya, gingelly, castor, moong dal and groundnuts.
+A variety of crops are grown, including maize, turmeric, Paddy, soya, gingelly, castor, moong dal and groundnuts.

 Temples

 There are several historical temples in Metpally.